top of page

 If you encounter issues, please notify us at: thefairytalemagazine@gmail.com

-• Manuscripts should be single spaced with only one space between sentences.
-Indent new paragraphs
+• Prose should be single spaced.
+Indent new paragraphs.

 • For poetry, special spacing may be submitted if necessary for your poem